wmay/euc-safety/_guides/traffic.md

 [^sidewalks-quote]: From "Sidewalk Bicycling Safety Issues"

-Generally, riders who start on the sidewalk should increasingly use the street as they become more familiar with local traffic.
+Basically, riders who start on the sidewalk should increasingly use the street as they become more familiar with local traffic.

 ## Lane-split / filter?